-Museum Gardens is a peaceful hidden gem right in the city centre, with the spectacular ruins of St Mary’s Abbey and a lovely park.
+Museum Gardens is a peaceful hidden gem right in the city center, with the spectacular ruins of St Mary’s Abbey, a lovely park, and botanical gardens.
 It’s the ideal location for a romantic picnic and a very popular spot for perfect Instagram shots.

 10 – Take a romantic riverside stroll